giantpreston/capchabot-cc/README.md

 ## Executive Summary

-A new malware distribution campaign masquerading as a **Cloudflare verification page** has been discovered at `capchabot.cc`.
+A new malware distribution campaign masquerading as a **Cloudflare verification page** has been discovered at `capchabot.cc` (found by Enderman, https://youtube.com/@Endermanch).
 The site tricks users into pasting malicious code into the **Windows Run dialog**, which downloads and executes a **Quasar RAT** payload.

 Behavioral analysis and sandbox detonation confirm the payload installs a persistent, memory-injecting RAT with command-and-control (C2) communication.
 The campaign uses **stealthy execution techniques**, including `conhost.exe --headless`, to avoid user detection.